Lone Star Dinosaurs: Content

-The book begins by discussing the history of paleontology in Texas and several of the more renowned academic researchers in the field, including Robert T. Hill.
-The various types of dinosaurs discovered in the Texas strata, along with a more general look at paleontological finds around the world.
+The book begins by discussing the history of paleontology in Texas and several of the more renowned academic researchers in the field, including Robert T. Hill, and the various types of dinosaurs discovered in the Texas strata, along with a more general look at paleontological finds around the world.
 This chapter is followed by three others that each focus on a different period of evolutionary history for Texas dinosaurs.
 A feature of the book are the stories of how each species' fossil was discovered by non-scientists visiting each region, with an often noted discovery involving a 7-year-old boy in 1988 finding an exposed Tenontosaurus skull alongside a riverbank.

 The first chapter looks into the late Triassic period where early forms of well known dinosaur species were just beginning to evolve and whose fossils were uncovered in the Texas Dockum Formation.
 The second history chapter covers the middle Cretaceous period that had fossils found in the Paluxy Formation, the Glen Rose Formation, and the Twin Mountains Formation.
 Lastly, the third and final chapter covering the history of Texas fossil discoveries moves to the late Cretaceous and the more reptilian finds at the Aguja Formation and the Javelina Formation.